Getting started with the MVC project template¶

 Handling parameters in controllers¶

-The previous tutorial showed how request handlers support automatic injection of parameters read from the HTTP request.
-Controllers support the same, therefore it is possible to have parameters read automatically and injected to controller methods:
+The Getting started guide demonstrated how request handlers support the automatic injection of parameters from HTTP requests.
+Controllers offer the same functionality, allowing parameters to be automatically read and passed into controller methods:

 class Example(Controller):